amir-bio/github-actions-stats/README.md

 effect of changes to the pipeline, thereby helping to find which optimisations are optimal for your actions.

 ## 🌟 Features
+- React App to visualise and graph stats
+- List all runs for a workflow (up to last 100)
+- Histogram of the duration of successful runs along with basic stats about that workflows runs

+## Development

+Create a .env file at the root with `REACT_APP_GITHUB_TOKEN` env var.
+Its value should be a personal token you create via github (it must have the necessary permission - list of these coming)  .

+[Soon this app will become a github app and will automatically authenticate with github]

 ## How it works?